lightiverson/push_swap/README.md

 ## Todo

-- Solve circular include issue with header files
+- Solve circular include issue with header files - Credits to Hilmy for solving this
 - ~~Create function to check stack a for duplicates, right after it is created.~~
 - ~~Replace atoi with new strtoi, which has built in checks for overflow and underflow and uses exit().~~
 - ~~Replace sort_three function with beta function.
 Make sure stacks of three are sorted correctly within two moves.~~